Jason-G-M/DGT/main.md

 # 1. Introduction
 Dependency Graph Tool (DGT) is designed to analyze and display the overall information of APIs' compatibility for .Net Core of different processes/builds in Substrate assemblies.

-The main functionalities of the tool contain:
+The main functionalities of DGT contain:
 - Management
   - View the number of compatible and incompatible assemblies. (e.g. Repo and NuGet compatibility.)
   - Track the progress of adapting incompatible assemblies to compatible ones.
 - Analysis
-  - Analyze the level relationship of assemblies/types. (e.g. paths from a process to an assembly, or paths from one assembly to another.)
+  - Analyze the level relationship of assemblies/types. (e.g. paths from a process to an assembly, or paths between assemblies.)
 - Monitoring
   - Monitor the trend of changes in dependencies.
-  - Detect the changes in the dependencies of assemblies and the dependency tree.
+  - Detect the changes in the dependency tree.

-## Architecture
+## 1.1 Architecture
 DGT service consists of four processes and is supported by two databases.

-### Processes
+### 1.1.1 Processes
 - Scan Tool
   - Scan assemblies' information.
 - Build Graph Tool